Martin Luther King Jr.

 For African Americans throughout history, the church has not only been a place of worship but also a haven from the brutal realities of racism, segregation, and economic oppression.
 The Black church was the one institution that African Americans fully controlled, serving as a centre for education, social support, political activism, and cultural expression.

 In this sacred space, King learned the art of public speaking, the importance of moral leadership, and the ethical imperatives of love, justice, and forgiveness.
-Influenced by both the prophetic tradition of the Old Testament and the teachings of Jesus Christ, King came to understand that faith was not passive—it was active, engaged, and revolutionary.
+Influenced by both the Old Testament prophetic tradition and the teachings of Jesus Christ, King came to understand that faith was not passive—it was active, engaged, and revolutionary.

 When King began to rise as a national civil rights leader, he didn’t just carry a political message—he had a spiritual mandate.
 His sermons, speeches, and writings were rich with biblical references, Christian ethics, and theological arguments for justice, making the case that civil rights were not only a political issue but a moral calling.